hugsy/gef-extras/structs/README.md

-# gef-structs
+## Custom structures

 Open repositories of custom structures for GDB Enhanced Features (GEF).
 Structures are available via the `pcustom` command (often aliased as `dt`) and allow to recreate and parse at runtime a segment of memory as-if you had the structure defined in symbols.

 Example: